GoGreen Doing Cockpit overview

 Consumption alert

-For cockpits with an import feed, click the link to go to the import status page and investigate why any files have not been imported.
-If you do not have access to this, contact support.
+- For cockpits with an automatic import feed, click the Import status link to view the current import log and investigate any issues.
+If you don’t have access, please contact support.

 Month status